danieldiamond/gitlab-analytics/.gitlab/issue_templates/onboarding.md

 As you read in the handbook, we currently use Stitch and Meltano for extracting data from its raw sources and loading it into our Snowflake data warehouse.
 We use open source dbt (more on this in a moment) as our transformation tool.
 The bulk of your projects and tasks will be in dbt , so we will spend a lot of time familiarizing yourself with those tools and then dig into specific data sources.

+**Bonus**
+To see the inspiration for the onboarding script you just ran, take a look at the dbt Discourse post [here](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) on how they set up their computers for working on dbt projects.

 ## Connecting to Snowflake
 - [ ] Follow the instructions at https://about.gitlab.com/handbook/business-ops/data-team/#warehouse-access
 - [ ] Download a SQL development tool that is compatible with Snowflake, such as [SQLWorkbench/J](http://sql-workbench.net) or [DataGrip](https://www.jetbrains.com/datagrip/).
 If you're interested in DataGrip, follow the [instructions to get a JetBrains license in the handbook](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains).
 Alternatively, Snowflake has a Web UI for querying the data warehouse that can be found under [Worksheets](https://gitlab.snowflakecomputing.com/console#/internal/worksheet).